scramjetorg/transform-hub/README.md

 There are several installations you need to perform to get the hub up and running, and event more to start developing with us.
 If may already have some of these installed, but we'll show you how to install them if you don't.

-- NPM
+- nvm
 - node.js
 - lerna
 - yarn
 - typescript
 - ts-node

-### Install Node.js and configure Scramjet NPM Registry
+- docker

-1. To check if you already have Node.js(v16.xx.x) and npm installed, please check the installed version, run the following commands in your console:
+To check if you already have Node.js(v16.xx.x) and npm installed, please check the installed version, run the following commands in your console:

         node -v
         npm -v

 If none of the above commands is found, please proceed with the installation.

-2. It is recommend to use a Node version manager like [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install Node.js and npm.
+It is recommend to use a Node version manager like [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to install Node.js and npm.
 To install or update nvm, you should run the install script, to do that use the following cURL command in your console:

         curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash